01-edu/public/subjects/boxing_todo/README.md

 ### Instructions

-The objective is create an api to parse a list of _todos_ that is organized in a JSON file, handling all possible errors in a multiple error system.
+The objective is to create an api to parse a list of _todos_ that is organized in a JSON file, handling all possible errors in a multiple error system.

 Organization of the JSON file: